zeng-tao/FreqHD/README.md

 $ pip install -r requirements.txt
 ```

+## Data

+Sample data is stored in 'data/Happy0010', which is a sample from FERV39k that has undergone face detection and cropping.
+The sample can be changed by modifying the data path in 'freq-hd.py'.

 ## How to run

 For the Spatial-temporal frequency analysis (STFA) module and the Multi-band complementary selection (MBC) module in the Freq-HD paper, the corresponding codes are located in freq-hd.py and clipselection.py, respectively.